aFirmae/Python-FAST-API-/Readme.md

-# A small Backend project For SOUHARDA
+# A small Backend project

 make some simple API endpoints using python (fastpi)